And the fastest three hours in media, the fastest week in media.

 So Levin went back and read the resolution that these members of Congress demanded.

-There was already a resolution that they all signed, granting the president total power to do whatever he had to do to respond to 9 11 shortly after 9 11.
+There was already a resolution that they all signed granting the president total power to do whatever he had to do to respond to 9-11 shortly after 9-11.

 Then the 2002 campaign, the midterm campaign came along.

-And right in the middle of the campaign, the Democrats got some polling debt in it, and they learned that they're very weak in the minds of the public when it comes to national defense.
+And right in the middle of the campaign, the Democrats got some polling debt and they learned that they're very weak in the minds of the public when it comes to national defense.

 So they started talking tough and they started demanding this and demanding that.